Middle Grades

 Integrated Science

 In our inquiry-based, hands-on science program, middle grades students learn to think like a scientist.
-Instead of splitting science into its traditional siloes, our integrated approach mirrors the process of scientific inquiry in the real world.
-Across each year and unit of study, we support students to develop and apply their learning across earth science, biology, chemistry, and physics, and demonstrate it through labs and real-world case studies.
-Students gain a strong foundation in the scientific method, data analysis, modeling, research, and scientific literacy.
+We support students to develop and apply their learning across earth science, biology, chemistry, and physics, and demonstrate it through labs and real-world case studies.

-In grade 6 students explore how climate change is affecting life in urban environments around the world.
+In grade 6, students explore how climate change is affecting life in urban environments around the world.
 They study the scientific processes driving climate change and investigate possible solutions to the problems caused by a heating planet.
-Students focus on the concepts of earth and life while developing the skills of data analysis, reading, writing, and modeling.
+Focusing on the broad themes of earth and life, students develop the skills of data analysis, reading, writing, and modeling.

-In grade 7 students investigate what it means to be a scientist with two goals in mind: first, to acquire the skills necessary to explore the wonders of the physical world; and second, to understand how science can be both applied for good and misused within a social context.
+In grade 7, students investigate what it means to be a scientist with two goals in mind: first, to acquire the skills necessary to explore the wonders of the physical world; and second, to understand how science can be both applied for good and misused within society.
 Students focus closely on the concepts of ecosystems, evolution, scientific method, and energy, while developing the skills of data analysis, pattern detection, reading, writing, and modeling.

 Math

-In grade 6 students begin with a study of the real number system, examining how numbers relate to each other with prime factorization, least common multiples and greatest common factors.
+Students begin with a study of the real number system, examining how numbers relate to each other with prime factorization, least common multiples, and greatest common factors.
 After mastering operations on rational and irrational numbers, students look at ratio and proportion through the lens of equivalent fractions and then tackle the concept of percentage.
 They explore the foundations of data and statistical reasoning, algebraic thinking, and geometric and spatial representations.

 Grade 7 begins with a deeper dive into number theory and the concepts of ratio and proportion, enabling students to begin graphing and solving direct proportion problems.
 This leads to more study of algebraic manipulation and investigations into other linear relationships.
 Students learn to solve one- and two-step equations in preparation for more rigorous coursework in 8th grade.
 The year finishes with a study of two- and three-dimensional geometric shapes and representations.

-In grade 8 students take Integrated Math 1, the prerequisite of which is completion of 7th grade mathematics (pre-algebra or the equivalent for incoming students).
-The year begins with an investigation into the distance between two points on a number line, leading to an understanding of absolute value and then the study of its symmetry and transformations.
-Students learn about operations with radicals and exponents, which leads naturally into a study of quadratic equations and their applications.
-They solve second-degree equations using methods including quadratic formula, completing the square and solutions as roots, and use the symmetry of the parabola to model and solve min-max problems.
-Through a study of Pythagorean theorem and its applications, students develop an understanding of the distance between two points on a coordinate plane.
-Throughout the year students are asked to present their ideas to the class and develop their mathematical communication skills.
+In grade 8, students take Integrated Math 1, the prerequisite of which is completion of 7th grade mathematics (pre-algebra or the equivalent for incoming students).
+The year begins with an investigation into the distance between two points on a number line, leading to an understanding of absolute value.
+Students learn about operations with radicals and exponents, which leads to a study of quadratic equations.
+Exploring the Pythagorean theorem and its applications, students develop an understanding of the distance between two points on a coordinate plane.

 Arts